Content distribution is the art of promoting, sharing and repurposing your content to reach more people.

 That said, I have a contrarian view on goal-setting.

-If this is the first time you’ve made a deliberate content distribution plan, it’s better not to set super specific, numeric goals.
+But if this is the first time you’ve made a deliberate content distribution plan?

-That’s because you won’t know what to expect your first time.
-So getting too granular right now will only slow you down.
+Because you can’t know what to expect your first time.
+So getting too granular will only slow you down.

 Brand visibility: search lift, press coverage, social mentions, social followers.